-To define its role the Board has formalised its authority, responsibilities and processes in a Board Charter.
-The Charter includes the Board's role in strategy and planning, budgeting, financial reporting, employee and remuneration policies, risk management, governance, safety, health and environment ('SHE') audit, compliance and performance monitoring.
+The Board has formalised its authority, responsibilities and processes in a Board Charter.
+The Charter includes the Board's role in strategy and planning, budgeting, financial reporting, employee and remuneration policies, risk management, governance, safety, health and environment, audit, compliance and performance monitoring.
 The Charter is consistent with GrainCorp's Constitution.

 Under GrainCorp's Constitution, and as detailed in its Charter, the Board may delegate any of its powers to Committees of the Board.
-The standing Committees established by the Board are detailed on page 5.
+The standing Committees established by the Board are detailed below.

-c) Delegation to Managing Director & CEO ("CEO")
+c) Delegation to Chief Executive Officer ('CEO')